ernstroux/loan-aggregator/README.md

 `./lein uberjar`

-no extra newlines after the last line is assumed
+no extra newlines in the input file after the last line is assumed

 # Why Clojure?